Time: 10:00 - 11:30

 When I've finished, what course can I do next?

 This course leads to Piano/keyboards 1B.
-Please note: we have multiple courses at different times throughout the week.
+There are multiple iterations of this at different times throughout the week.

 Please note: We reserve the right to change our tutors from those advertised.
 This happens rarely, but if it does, we are unable to refund fees due to this.
 Our tutors may have different teaching styles; however we guarantee a consistent quality of teaching in all our courses.